Art World

 In a limited amount of time, I visited The Delta INST, a dual space tucked away among residences and neighborhoods.
 It was established by five young artists who graduated from CAA.
 Currently on display is the post-colonial work of Scottish artist Andrew Gilbert, who previously held a residency at By Art Matters.

 For the first time, I witnessed the famous (and fun!)
-Flower & Bird Art Festival charity auction, which has been organized by local artists in Hangzhou for nine years.
-The original idea was to sell “scraps artwork” from local artists, with one of the organizers and artist Cheng Ran’s humorous sales pitches adding a unique touch.
+Flower and Bird Art Festival charity auction, which has been organized by local artists in Hangzhou for nine years.
+The original idea was to sell “scrap artwork” from local artists; co-organizer and artist Cheng Ran’s humorous sales pitches add a unique touch to the evening.

-Commercial galleries are not absent in Hangzhou, and they maintain close ties with New York.
+While on the whole Hangzhou’s art scene is more artist-centered, commercial galleries are not absent in Hangzhou and many maintain close ties with New York.
 Inna Art Space held a stunning opening performance for artist Chen Dongfan, featuring traditional Peking opera.
 Inna also has an apartment-style exhibition space on New York’s Lower East Side.

 Zian Gallery, founded in 2022 in the serene suburban mountains, attracts prominent visitors.
 Gallery founders Zian Cao and Ziyi Liu returned from studying in New York and have worked with numerous international artists and curators while also seeking to develop local talent.
 The two galleries participated in this year’s West Bund and ART021 fairs, respectively.